Bryan De La Cruz Player Props: Marlins vs. Braves

-The Miami Marlins, including Bryan De La Cruz (.400 batting average in his past 10 games), battle starter Spencer Strider and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .513 in his past 10 games, including five extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Charlie Morton on the hill, on April 25 at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Braves.

 Bryan De La Cruz Game Info & Props vs. the Braves